 Rory Quinn, his siblings and cousins love “Grandpa Days.”
 It is exciting!
 Each of them waits in anticipation for their own special day to experience the next adventure with a fun and loving granddad.
 Unfortunately, Grandpa Days were becoming less frequent as 66-year old Grandpa Quinn bravely battled kidney cancer.
 Over 2 years, he went through surgery, chemo, radiation and finally immunotherapy.
-After a good few months, the cancer unfortunately returned and on July 13, he enrolled in the hospice program at The Mary & Ralph C. Wilson, Jr. Hospice Inpatient Unit– an extremely sad day for them all.
+After a few good months, the cancer unfortunately returned and on July 13, he enrolled in the hospice program at The Mary & Ralph C. Wilson, Jr. Hospice Inpatient Unit – an extremely sad day for them all.

-Grandkids Gavin (10), Keira (9), Charlie and Owen (8), Rory (7) and Colleen (4) visited Grandpa Quinn after barely seeing him over the last month – they shared memories, hugs and tears in the short time they spent with him.
-Two rooms down the hall, their best friends, Claire and Brady Sullivan and Matthew, Lucas and Maeve Mihalics were experiencing the same emotions for their great grandmother, Margaret Thexton.
+Grand kids Gavin (10), Keira (9), Charlie and Owen (8), Rory (7) and Colleen (4) visited Grandpa Quinn after barely seeing him over the last month.
+They shared memories, hugs and tears in the short time they spent with him.
+Two rooms down the hall, their best friends, Claire and Brady Sullivan, and Matthew, Lucas and Maeve Mihalics, were experiencing the same emotions for their great grandmother, Margaret Thexton.

 As they left, Rory told his mom, Meghan Quinn, “I want to do a lemonade stand to help grandpa and all the people at Hospice taking care of him.”